jenisharw/Maverick-Capstone-s-Project/README.md

 By delivering precise predictions, our model will enable Maverik to construct more precise financial plans and offer more valuable initial estimations of Return on Investment (ROI).
 The objective of our Modeling notebook is to address Maverik's revenue forecasting challenge by predicting store sales across various item categories—such as gas and food—on a day-to-day basis for a full year.
 Additionally, the model will continuously update the annual day-over-day forecast as actual revenue data becomes available.
 The notebook's purpose is to explore and compare different models to solve this problem, ultimately selecting the best-performing one based on crucial performance metrics, especially focusing on Root Mean Square Error (RMSE).

+## Our team's responsibility is to develop a forecasting model using the data at hand.
+#This model aims to deliver:
+- Predictions of daily revenue at the individual store level for the upcoming year.
+- Anticipated sales figures for distinct items like gasoline, diesel, in-store merchandise, and in-store food on a daily basis.
+- A comparison between the actual sales recorded at each store on a particular day and the predictions made by our model.